duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/preparing_for_a_pull_request.md

 By now you should have:

 - Determined your plugin type
-- Fork3ed the correct repository
+- Forked the correct repository
 - Wrote the code for your plugin
 - Wrote a test for your plugin
 - Verified that everything works and nothing is broken
+- Confirmed the instant answer adheres to the design guidelines

 At this point you are ready to add metadata to your plugin, so we can showcase your plugin on the [Goodies page](https://duckduckgo.com/goodies).

-The next section will explain the metadata.